vexxhost/staffeln/README.md

 Staffeln conductor manage all perodic tasks like backup, retention, and notification.
 It's possible to have multiple staffeln conductor services running.
-There will only be one service pulling volume and server information from OpenStack and schedule backups.
-All conductor on the other hand, will be able to take scheduled backup tasks and run backups and also check for backup to completed.
-For single volume, only one backup task will be generated, and only one of staffeln conductor service will be able to pick up that task that the same time.
+There will only be one service pulling volume and server information from OpenStack and do the backup scheduling.
+All conductors, will be able to take scheduled backup tasks and run backups.
+They will also check for backup to be completed.
+For single a volume, only one backup task will be generated, and only one of the staffeln conductor service will be able to pick up that task at the same time.
 Same as retention tasks.

 ### Backup

-Staffeln is a service to help perform backup.
-What it does is with provided authorization, Staffeln find a volume list with go through instance list from OpenStack, and find instances has `backup_metadata_key` (which configured under `[conductor]` section in `/etc/staffeln/staffeln.conf`) defined in metadata and got volume attached.
-Collect those attached volumes into a list.
-Follow by using that volume list to generate volume backup tasks in Staffeln.
-And do backups, check work-in-progress backups accordingly.
-With role control, there is only one Staffeln service that can perform volume collection and backup task schedules at the same time.
+Staffeln is a service to help perform backups.
+With the provided authorization, Staffeln uses the cinder volume list from OpenStack and searches for instances that has `backup_metadata_key` defined in metadata and has volumes attached.
+> this is configured under the `[conductor]` section in `/etc/staffeln/staffeln.conf`

+From these attached volumes it will generate volume backup tasks in Staffeln.
+It checks work-in-progress backups accordingly.
+With role control, there is only one Staffeln service that can perform volume collection and backup task scheduling at the same time.

 But all services can do backup action, and check progress in parallel.
 Backup schedule trigger time is controlled by periodic jobs separately across all Staffeln nodes.
-It’s possible a following backup plan starts from a different node near previous success backup (with less than `backup_service_period` of time) in Staffeln V1, but it’s fixed with `backup_min_interval` config.
-And in either case, the Full and Incremental backup order (config with `full_backup_depth`) is still be honored.
+It’s possible that a following backup plan starts from a different node near previous succeeded backup (with less than `backup_service_period` of time) in Staffeln V1, but it’s fixed with `backup_min_interval` config.
+And in either cases, the Full and Incremental backup order (config with `full_backup_depth`) is still be honored.

-`backup_min_interval` is value that you config for how many seconds you like as minimum interval between backups for same volume from Staffeln.
+With `backup_min_interval` you can config for how many seconds you like as minimum interval between backups for same volume from Staffeln.
 The configuration `full_backup_depth` under `[conductor]` section in `/etc/staffeln/staffeln.conf` will decide how incremental backups are going to